EthanTolson/Data_Structures_With_Python/2-LinkedList.md

 Firstly by keeping track of the tail (last node) adding to the end of the list goes from taking O(n) time to O(1) time.

-Secondly if given a node we can now traverse foward and backwards because each node contains the location of the previous and next.
+Secondly if given a node we can now traverse forward and backwards because each node contains the location of the previous and next.

 ## Common Operations and Performance
 For performance we will focus on doubly linked lists.